 Mary knows that its subscribers are looking for thoughtful gifts and may be wondering how to participate in this festive season without overindulging.
 The brand delivers on its personalized Christmas email marketing strategy by answering those needs with a gift tip and a mocktail suggestion.

-Consider adding helpful content to your Christmas email template or holiday email newsletter and over-deliver on value.
+Consider adding helpful content to your Christmas email template, Christmas card email template or holiday email newsletter and over-deliver on value.

 Before Christmas, your customers’ inboxes will be crowded.
 Sending a traditional discount is unlikely to help your offer stand out from the others.